 B.S.
 Business and Liberal Studies - Multidisciplinary Program of Study

-The fundamental program requirement is that each student must complete an approved program of study having no fewer than 120-credit hours of college-level work that demonstrates a broad base in business and in liberal studies courses along with a full complement of general education courses.
+To meet degree objectives, each student must complete an approved program of study having no fewer than 120-credit hours of college-level work that demonstrates a broad base in business and in liberal studies courses along with a full complement of general education courses.

-- To describe the global environment of business
+- Describe the global environment of business

 |General Education Courses|